10 Things You’ll Spend More on in Retirement

 It's a blast to kick back and make big travel plans in retirement.
 Less fun: The reality that we spend more on medical care after we retire – and that those costs keep increasing as we age.

 Unpredictable and costly new diagnoses and hospitalizations drive much of the increase in health care spending for the average retired household, but overall spending rises for general health needs, health insurance, prescription medication, medical supplies and medical services as well.
-As the National Council on Aging reports, 84% of people 65 and plus have at least one chronic condition.
+As the National Council on Aging reports, nearly 95% of adults 60 and older have at least one chronic condition, while nearly 80% have two or more.

-Empty-nesters tend to take flight in retirement.
-Downsizing that multi-bedroom home for smaller living quarters, and ones that may be more elderly friendly, is an obvious strategy that could save money in the long run.
+Empty-nesters tend to relocate in retirement.
+Downsizing that multi-bedroom home for smaller living quarters, and ones that may be more elderly-friendly, is an obvious strategy that could save money in the long run.
 For the most part, that’s true.
 But the move-out process can set you back thousands of dollars.

 - Getting one home ready to sell